google/WebFundamentals/src/content/en/updates/2019/03/kv-storage.md

 - [Import Maps](https://github.com/WICG/import-maps)

-If your site currently uses `localStorage`, you should try switching to the KV Storage API, and if you sign up for the [KV Storage origin trial](https://developers.chrome.com/origintrials/#/trials/active), you can actually deploy your changes today!
-All your users should benefit from better performance, and Chrome 74+ users won't have to pay any extra download cost.
+If your site currently uses `localStorage`, you should try switching to the KV Storage API to see if it meets all your needs.
+And if you sign up for the [KV Storage origin trial](https://developers.chrome.com/origintrials/#/trials/active), you can actually deploy these features today.
+All your users should benefit from better storage performance, and Chrome 74+ users won't have to pay any extra download cost.

 {% include "web/_shared/rss-widget-updates.html" %}